Woburn Sands Area Bottles

 Other local villages

-A 1/4 gallon in size, marked “J BARR BEDFORD ARMS WOBURN” with a Doulton & Watts potters mark.
-Barr was at the Bedford Arms between 1861 and 1867.
+A 1/4 gallon in size, marked “J BARR, BEDFORD ARMS, WOBURN” with a Doulton & Watts potters mark.
+Barr was running the Bedford Arms between 1861 and 1867.

 Woburn flagon

-A 1 gallon flagon, reading T. PUDDEPHATT WINE & SPIRIT MERCHANT BEDFORD ARMS WOBURN He also drove the Duke of Bedford’s coach on some occasions.
-Thomas Puddephatt ran the Bedford Arms after John Barr, until 1901.
+Later another landlord there had flagons made too.
+A 1-gallon flagon, reading T. PUDDEPHATT, WINE & SPIRIT MERCHANT, BEDFORD ARMS, WOBURN.
+He also drove the Duke of Bedford’s coach on some occasions.
+Thomas Puddephatt ran the Bedford Arms until 1901.
 He had previously run the Queen’s Inn at Luton.

 Wavendon flagon

-This bottle is probably connected to Aspley Guise, as there is also an area called Aspley in Nottinghamshire, but Goodall is a local Woburn Sands name, and had connections to The Royal Oak in Aspley Heath, and also a bakers shop in Aspley Guise, and a baker would be an ideal person to be making Ginger Beer…
+This bottle ginger beer bottle is marked “GOODALL, ASPLEY” for Aspley Guise.
+Goodall had connections to The Royal Oak in Aspley Heath and also a bakers shop in Aspley Guise, and a baker would be an ideal person to be making Ginger Beer…

 If you have any examples of local bottles not listed here, please let me know.

-I also have an interest in flagons from the other old towns in modern Milton Keynes, e.g. Newport Pagnell, Wolverton, Stony Stratford, Olney, Bletchley, Fenny Stratford etc. All my research about these can be found here.
+After starting out just interested in Woburn Sands bottles, I now collect examples from all over modern Milton Keynes and into Bedfordshire so I also have an interest in flagons from Newport Pagnell, Wolverton, Stony Stratford, Olney, Bletchley, Fenny Stratford etc. All my research about these can be found here.